WardLordRuby/elden_mod_loader_gui/README.md

 # Elden Mod Loader GUI

-A simple GUI for Elden Mod Loader
+A simple Mod Manager for Elden Mod Loader
 This is a GUI tool that wraps [Elden Mod Loader][TechieW-Loader-Link] by: TechieW
 His loader files are required to be installed for this app to work